What are Postbiotics? 5 Health Benefits In Lombard IL

 If you have somewhat kept up with health news over the past several years, it is likely you have heard of prebiotics and probiotics.
-Both of these components have to do with keeping your digestive system healthy and regular, among several other health benefits.
+As Lombard IL chiropractors we know both of these components have to do with keeping your digestive system healthy and regular, among several other health benefits.

-Postbiotics are much less widely known than both prebiotics and probiotics, but recent research suggest that they have an equally important role, if not more important, in maintaining and improving our health.
-In fact, many of the health benefits that have been attributed to prebiotics, may indeed be due to postbiotics.
+Postbiotics are much less widely known than both prebiotics and probiotics, but recent research suggests that they have an equally important role, if not more important, in maintaining and improving our health.
+In fact, many of the health benefits that have been attributed to prebiotics may indeed be due to postbiotics.

 What are Postbiotics?

 Postbiotics are byproducts of the fermentation process carried out by probiotics in the intestine.
 In other words, as probiotics feed on prebiotics, postbiotics are produced.
 They are basically the "waste" of probiotics.

 Waste products don't sound like they would be of much use to us.
 Interestingly enough, they are, indeed, responsible for multiple important health-boosting functions in our gut.
 Some examples of postbiotics include organic acids, bacteriocins, carbonic substances and enzymes.
 They result naturally from the existence and survival of microorganisms living in our gut, though they can also be added directly through therapeutic processes (10).

 We know that all of this talk about pre-, pro-, and postbiotics can be pretty confusing.
 So, let's take a step back to talk about gut microbiota and the relationship between the three.

 The Importance of Intestinal Microflora: "Good" Gut Bacteria In Lombard IL